opencog/learn/run/5-compare/README.md

   dictionary, and tabulates results.
   Usage: `guile -s en-dict-comp.scm <dict-name> <sentence-file-name>`

-* `en-test-data` -- Directory containing evaluation corpora.
+* `en-test-data` -- Directory containing English-language evaluation corpora.
 These can be used to measure parser covereage, and to compare the operation of different parsers.
+This test data was used to examine some of the smaller English-langauge dictionaries, circa 2019, the results of which are given in the diary, part one:
+  `learn-lang-diary-part-one.pdf`.